SimoneMariaRomeo/leadership-factory-v2/docs/features.md

 4. admin-sessions (Session Outlines Management)
 4.1 Scope

-admin-sessions is the backend UI to manage LearningSessionOutline records.
+admin-sessions is the backend UI to manage global LearningSessionOutline records.

 4.2 Behaviour

-Admin first selects a base journey (likely a standard journey) from a dropdown/filter.

-The page shows all LearningSessionOutlines that belong to that journey.

 Admin can:

-Create a new outline.
+Create a new outline (global).

 Edit an existing outline.